prezire/ktn/contributing.md

 # Contributing to Ktn

 Ktn is a community driven project and accepts contributions of code and documentation from the community.
-These contributions are made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [Ktn repository](https://bitbucket.org/mamoin/ktn/>) on BitBucket.
+These contributions are made in the form of Issues or [Pull Requests](http://help.github.com/send-pull-requests/) on the [Ktn repository](https://github.com/prezire/ktn/>) on GitHub.

 Issues are a quick way to point out a bug or enhancement.
 If you find a bug or documentation error in Ktn then please check a few things first: